Silver Run Peak

 Silver Run Peak (12547 ft) is in the Beartooth Mountains in the U.S. state of Montana.
-The peak is one of the tallest in the Beartooth Mountains, the six tallest in Montana, and is located in the Absaroka-Beartooth Wilderness of Custer National Forest.
+The peak is one of the tallest in the Beartooth Mountains, the sixth tallest in Montana, and is located in the Absaroka-Beartooth Wilderness of Custer National Forest.
 Silver Run Peak is the high point of the expansive Silver Run Plateau, a high-altitude plateau in the eastern Beartooth Mountains.